PhoenixTAN/CS-591-Parallel-Computing/Assignments/6-C++-OpenMP/README.md

 ```

 ## Pseudo-Polynomial Knapsack Using Dynamic Programming
-The inner loop can be parallelized, because index j dose not depend on the the previous index j.
+The inner loop can be parallelized, because index j dose not depend on the the previous indices(1, 2, ... , j - 1).

 Thus, we can add openMP directives in the inner loop.